 Five Ways Trump’s 2025 Tax Bill Could Boost Your Tax Refund (or Shrink It)

-The tax code is changing again, and if you’re filing for 2025, Trump’s ‘big beautiful’ bill could mean a bigger refund next year, a smaller one, or something in between.
+The tax code is changing again, and if you’re filing for 2025, Trump’s ‘big beautiful’ bill could mean a bigger refund, a smaller one or something in between next year.
 Here are five ways the new law could impact your bottom line.

 You’ve heard about the recent “Trump megabill,” but how will it affect your tax refund?
 While some provisions could increase your tax liability next year, others might give you a serious payday.

-For instance, the IRS reports that 9 out of 10 taxpayers don’t itemize deductions.
-And if that’s you, a permanently higher standard deduction could give you more money back.
+For instance, the IRS reports that nine out of 10 taxpayers don’t itemize deductions.
+If that’s you, a permanently higher standard deduction could give you more money back.

-However, new provisions, like some involving the federal child tax credit, might squeeze your bottom line if you’re a non-citizen, potentially costing you more in taxes.
+However, new provisions, such as some involving the federal child tax credit, might squeeze your bottom line if you’re a noncitizen, potentially costing you more in taxes.

 Sign up for Kiplinger’s Free E-Newsletters